BlinHoxha/Authentication-Authorization-CleanArchitecture/README.md

 # DDD.API
-**Authentication and Authorization with Identity and using DDD 5-tier layered & Onion.**
+**Authentication and Authorization with Identity and using DDD 5-tier layered & Onion design pattern.**

 **P.s New features expected to add soon.**
 ___